Did you know?

 Customer may incur overages by exceeding their purchase limits for the following:

-1. Applicant – a person or entity who has submitted an application into a Program during a subscription year.
+1. Applicant – a person or entity who has started an application during a subscription year.

 2. Reviewer – a person or entity, appointed by the Customer, who collaborates on, comments on, or reviews an Applicant submission within an account during a subscription year.